King County sheriff’s review board finds deputy’s shooting of Tommy Le was justified

 Tommy Le, 20, was fatally shot last year by a King County sheriff’s deputy who responded to reports that a man with a knife was threatening neighbors in Burien.
 Le was carrying a pen.

-A King County sheriff’s review panel has unanimously concluded that a deputy was “justified and within department policy” when he fatally shot Tommy Le, 20, who found to be holding a pen mistaken for a knife during a disturbance in Burien last year.
+A King County sheriff’s review panel has unanimously concluded that a deputy was “justified and within department policy” when he fatally shot Tommy Le, 20, who was holding a pen that was mistaken for a knife during a disturbance in Burien last year.

 Deputy Cesar Molina “reasonably believed that (Le) was armed with a deadly weapon and that he had already attacked someone with a knife,” according to a report issued Wednesday by the sheriff’s Use of Force Review Board.
 “The man’s actions led Molina to believe that if not stopped, the man posed a serious threat of harm to Molina” as well as another deputy and residents standing nearby.

-The findings of the internal department review board — a panel consisting of six-voting members, including Undersheriff Scott Somers, legal adviser Erin Overbey and Steve Eggert, president of the King County Police Officers Guild — is one of several inquiries into Le’s shooting.
+The probe by the internal department review board — a panel consisting of six-voting members, including Undersheriff Scott Somers, legal adviser Erin Overbey and Steve Eggert, president of the King County Police Officers Guild — is one of several inquiries into Le’s shooting.
 A formal King County inquest of Le’s death also remains pending amid an overhaul of the inquest process called for by King County Executive Dow Constantine.

 Le’s family also has filed a civil-rights lawsuit against King County, Constantine and John Urquhart, the sheriff at the time of the shooting.